A diagnosis of psoriasis can be a lot to absorb. New symptoms can take a toll on both your physical and mental health.

 - Make sure the water’s not too hot.
 Lukewarm is best.

 - Add non-fragrance salts or oil or finely ground oatmeal to bathwater after you've soaked for a minute.
 Plain water can suck moisture out.

 - Take fewer showers and baths.
 They can strip your skin of natural oils.
 Bathe every other day or every third day, especially in the winter.

 Sunlight can treat your skin condition, but sunburns make it worse.
-Use a sunscreen that contains zinc oxide and has an SPF of 30 or higher on areas that don't have psoriasis.
+No matter your skin color, it is important to use a sunscreen that has an SPF of 30 or higher on areas that don't have psoriasis.
 Limit how much sun you get.
-Twenty minutes a day 3 days a week is a good start.
+Twenty minutes a day, 3 days a week is a good start.
 Talk to your doctor first, though.
 Some medicines aren't safe when you get lots of sun.

-You can add psoriasis to the long list of health problems smoking makes worse.
-In one study, people who smoked more than a pack a day were twice as likely to have a serious case than those who smoked half a pack or less.
+You can add psoriasis to the long list of health problems this habit makes worse.
+In one study, people who smoked more than a pack a day were twice as likely to have a serious case as those who smoked half a pack or less.
 The effects were even stronger in women who already had psoriasis.

 Kicking the habit is one of the best things you can do to care for your condition.